mfred488/mfred488.github.io/_posts/2019-12-21-2019-SANS-holiday-hack-challenge-write-up.markdown

 > What is the time ( HH:MM:SS ) the attacker makes a Remote Desktop connection to another machine?

 Let's now search for the [RDP](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol) connections from the attacker's IP, on the default port 3389, using the query `DestinationPort:3389 AND SourceIp:"192.168.247.175"`.
-We get 4 results; but none of them is the correct response.
-And indeed, these are the timestamps when a connection is opened (on port 3389) in order to create an RDP session.
+We get 4 results; but none of the corresponding timestamps is the correct response.
+And indeed, these are the timestamps when a connection is opened (on port 3389); we are asked to find the moment when the attacker manages to log in using that connection.

-A [little bit of research](https://jpcertcc.github.io/ToolAnalysisResultSheet/details/mstsc.htm#KeyEvents-Destination) shows that, after a successfull RDP login attempt, we should see a log containing an EventID 4624 ("An account was successfully logged on."), with a Logon Type = 10 ("Terminal Service/Remote Desktop").
+A [little bit of research](https://jpcertcc.github.io/ToolAnalysisResultSheet/details/mstsc.htm#KeyEvents-Destination) shows that, after a successfull RDP login attempt, we should see a log containing an EventID 4624 ("An account was successfully logged on."), with a Logon Type 10 ("Terminal Service/Remote Desktop").
 So let's try to display these events, with the query `EventID:4624 AND LogonType:10`.
 Bingo!
 We only fetched [one event](https://graylog.elfu.org/messages/graylog_0/6c638510-1b70-11ea-b211-0242ac120005
 ), at *06:04:28*, and we can even see that the connection was established from the attacker's IP (thanks to the field SourceNetworkAddress).
 The session seems to last until 06:08:32.

 > The attacker navigates the file system of a third host using their Remote Desktop Connection to the second host.
 What is the SourceHostName,DestinationHostname,LogonType of this connection?